marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 The descendant selector `p a` selects all `a` elements that occur anywhere within a `p` element.
 In our example, the CSS rule would apply to *My Website*, but not to the *Example Website*.

 <div class="alert alert-info">
-  <strong>Note:</strong> The `a` element does not necessarily have be a direct child of the `p` element.
+  **Note:** The `a` element in the example above does not necessarily have be a direct child of the `p` element.
 The descendent selector applies to *any descendant*.
 For the other case, there would be a child selector (`>`), which we will not discuss in detail here.
 </div>

 ## CSS Properties

 CSS rules determine how HTML elements should be displayed.
 There are many properties that can be defined in CSS.
-Two of them we have already seem, `background-color` and `color`.
+Two of them we have already seen, `background-color` and `color`.

-I not explain more of the many CSS properties here.
-But I want to show you how to learn more CSS knowledge yourselves.
-It makes more sense when you learn them in the moment where you actually have a specific need for them.
+I will not explain more of the many CSS properties here.
+But I want to show how you can learn more CSS knowledge by yourselves.
+It makes more sense when you learn them when you actually have a specific need for them.
 There are two scenarios on how to proceed.

 #### Case 1: You see a CSS property that you do not know ...